 Oh, but then I can’t go shopping for more baking supplies.
 Hhhhmmm, this could pose a problem.
 Maybe it’s time to invest in a grocery delivery service because food and hair spray are necessities here.

 You guys!
 It’s apple week!!
 I am super excited to share more apple recipes with you.
-Aimee from Shugary Sweets and I are partnering with Crunch Pak apples to bring you an ENTIRE WEEK of apple goodness.
+I am partnering with Crunch Pak apples to bring you an ENTIRE WEEK of apple goodness.

 Before we go any further though, I have to share some exciting news with you.
 Crunch Pak now sells sliced apple rings!!!!
 I know!
 I am so excited for this new product too!
 Just think of all the possibilities for ring treats.
 They are awesome for munching on and for using in recipes.

-Our kids love toaster strudels for breakfast, so to start off the week, I made a simple tart with an apple ring baked on top.
+Our kids love toaster strudels for breakfast, so to start off the week, I made a simple apple tart recipe.
 Sounds easy enough, right?

 Now you could stop right there, and everything would be perfectly delicious.
-But I like to add a little bit of flair to my baked goods, so I added some caramel and chocolate drizzles to the top of these tarts.
+But I like to add a little bit of flair to my baked goods, so I added some caramel and chocolate drizzles to the top of each caramel apple puff pastry.
 Trust me!
 It takes them to new levels of deliciousness.

 - Set out the box of puff pastry and cream cheese at least 40 minutes before you get started.